Lower Bounds on Information Requirements for Causal Network Inference: Introduction

+A secondary contribution of the paper focuses on the difference between the optimal ROC curve and upper bounds on the optimal ROC curve implied by popular information theoretic measures -- namely, the Kullback--Leibler divergence and Bhattacharyya coefficients.
+Here both the ROC curve and the information measures are based on all but one side information.
+This part of the paper investigates the tightness of those information theoretic bounds.
+In future applications it may be possible to compute such bounds but not the actual ROC curves; our motivation is to provide some idea about the tightness of the information theoretic bounds in the context of causal recovery.

 Problems similar to the causal network inference in this paper have been studied in various settings, but nothing on converse bounds is known for a non-asymptotic regime.
-In a linear system identification (i.e., a vector autoregression model) setting, the upper bound of this problem was recently studied in \cite{SimchowitzManiaTu18}, with sparsity constraint in \cite{FattahiSojoudi18a,FattahiMatniSojoudi19}, with observation noise in \cite{OymakOzay19}, and in a closed-loop setting in \cite{LaleAzizzadenesheliHassibi20}, and in both discrete-time and continuous-time settings in \cite{BentoIbrahimiMontanari10}.
-Notably, the mutual incoherence property (see \cite{Fuchs05,Tropp06,ZhaoYu06,MeinshausenBuhlmann06,Wainwright09}) is often used in upper bound analysis.
-Lower bounds for exact recovery in asymptotic settings have been studied in \cite{JedraProutiere19,BentoIbrahimiMontanari11,PerieraIbrahimi14}.
-The causal inference problem is also closely related to compressed sensing, but unlike compressed sensing it has an unknown design matrix (the time series of system states).
+In a linear system identification (i.e., a vector autoregressive model) setting, algorithms for this problem were recently studied in \cite{SimchowitzManiaTu18}, with sparsity constraint in \cite{FattahiSojoudi18a,FattahiMatniSojoudi19}, with observation noise in \cite{OymakOzay19}, and in a closed-loop setting in \cite{LaleAzizzadenesheliHassibi20}, and in both discrete-time and continuous-time settings in \cite{BentoIbrahimiMontanari10}.
+Notably, the mutual incoherence property (see \cite{Fuchs05,Tropp06,ZhaoYu06,MeinshausenBuhlmann06,Wainwright09}) is often used providing performance guarantees for particular algorithms.
+Lower bounds for probability of exact recovery in asymptotic settings have been studied in \cite{JedraProutiere19,BentoIbrahimiMontanari11,BentoIbrahimi14}.
+The causal inference problem is also closely related to compressed sensing, but unlike traditional compressed sensing the data serves as the design matrix; the time series of system states and the underlying sparse signal is the weighted adjacency matrix $A$.

-The organization of this paper is as follows.
-Section~\ref{sec:model} introduces the model of the causal network inference problem.
-Section~\ref{sec:direct} gives a direct lower bound on the error probability based on the BC for hypothesis testing and applies it to the network setting.
-Section~\ref{sec:side-info} presents the lower bound based on side information, and Section~\ref{sec:er-app} applies this bound to the dynamic ER networks.
-Section~\ref{sec:num} shows the numerical comparison of the lower bound and two representative algorithms.